Accreditation

 We have been nominated for and won several awards, including:

-The International Institute of Complementary Therapists awarded the Seal of Excellence - Global Education Ambassador 2021 and 2022
+The International Institute of Complementary Therapists awarded the Seal of Excellence - Global Education Ambassador 2021, 2022 and 2023

 More than a training course